top of page

 1. Missing the facts around the bigger picture

 Remember that 80/ 20 Pareto rule?
 This rule tells us that 80 percent of outcomes result from 20 percent of all causes.
 It is a valuable rule to keep in mind when you want your impact initiatives count the most.
-I am not saying that we should fly across the earth for one business meeting as was common practice when I first started working.
-Each company has a unique context and is in a position to tackle certain problems better than others.
+I am not saying that the aviation sector should not make improvements.
 But, aside from considering the positive aspects that travel can bring, understanding the facts behind the bigger picture can help to target investment, time and energy most effectively.

 2. Jumping to dealing with the symptoms